Keyfactor/vmware-vcenter-orchestrator/docsource/content.md

 ## Managing vCenter Certificates

 This orchestrator extension allows managing both Trusted root certificates as well as SSL/TLS certificates.

-:warning: _Important note on certificate enrollment_
+### TLS replacement vs. Adding Trusted Roots

-In order to enroll a new Trusted Root Certificate from the platform, follow the normal steps for enrolling a certificate into the certificate store, but do not include the private key.
+In order to enroll a new **Trusted Root** Certificate from the platform, follow the normal steps for enrolling a certificate into the certificate store, but do not include the private key.
-- If the private key is omitted, the extension assumes we are replacing the Trusted Root Certificate.
+- **If the private key is omitted**: the extension assumes we are replacing the **Trusted Root Certificate**.
-- If the private key is included, the extension assumes we are replacing the TLS certificate used for SSL communication.
+- **If the private key is included**: the extension assumes we are replacing the **TLS certificate** used for SSL communication.

+:warning: **Important note about Trusted Root Chain Removal**

+Trusted root chains can be added and removed from the vCenter certificate store through the orchestrator.
+Note that the vCenter instance will be put into a bad state if the trusted root of the SSL certificate corresponding to the vSphere server is deleted from the certificate store.